Kaley Cuoco: 1995–2006: Early work and 8 Simple Rules

 Cuoco made her first feature film appearance as the young Karin Carter in the 1995 action thriller Virtuosity.
-From 2000 to 2001, she appeared on the CBS sitcom Ladies Man and in 2000 she portrayed former The Brady Bunch star Maureen McCormick in the TV film Growing Up Brady as well as starring in the Disney Channel original film Alley Cats Strike.
+In 2000, she portrayed former The Brady Bunch star Maureen McCormick in the TV film Growing Up Brady as well as starring in the Disney Channel original film Alley Cats Strike, and then in 2001, she appeared on the CBS sitcom Ladies Man.
 In September 2002, she began a starring role as Bridget Hennessy on the ABC sitcom 8 Simple Rules for Dating My Teenage Daughter (afterwards 8 Simple Rules).
 Bridget was the oldest child, despite Cuoco being six years younger than Amy Davidson, who played her younger sister.

 In addition to the final season of 8 Simple Rules, Cuoco had starring roles on the NBC miniseries 10.5, the ABC Family original film Crimes of Fashion, the independent film Debating Robert Lee, and in the film The Hollow at the same time.
-She also voiced the character of Brandy Harrington, a 14-year-old anthropomorphic mixed-breed dog, on the Disney Channel animated series Brandy and Mr. Whiskers.
+She also voiced the character of Brandy Harrington, a 14-year-old anthropomorphic mixed-breed dog, on the Disney Channel animated series Brandy & Mr. Whiskers.
 She voiced the character of Kirstee Smith in Bratz from 2004 to 2005.
 In the eighth season of the TV series Charmed, she appeared as Billie Jenkins, a powerful young witch with the powers of telekinesis and projection.
 Executive producer Brad Kern stated that Cuoco's character was initially brought in as a possible spin-off.